g0ve/IN3110/assignment5/README.md

 * Ubuntu 18.04.2 LTS

 ## 5.1  Syntax highlighting (7 points)
-You can run the the program with:
+You can run this program with:
 ```
 $ python3 highlighter.py naython.syntax naython.theme hello.ny
 ```